Planning treatment in a European Country

-There are two different routes to arranging treatment in the EEA countries:
+There are two different routes to arranging treatment in an EEA country:

 NHSGGC can help you decide which would be the better route for you.
 You can get in touch by emailing GG-UHB.Safehaven@nhs.net

-Only treatments which are necessary to treat or diagnose a medical condition can be funded by the NHS, and you may be asked to provide evidence that your treatment is necessary.
-Only treatments which are the same as, or equivalent to, those which would be provided by the NHS in the circumstances of the individual patient’s case can be funded.
-The amount you can be reimbursed is limited to the amount it would have cost the NHS to provide your treatment.
+Only treatments which are necessary to treat or diagnose a medical condition can be reimbursed by the NHS, and you may be asked to provide evidence that your treatment is necessary.
+Treatment must be the same as, or equivalent to, that which would be provided by NHSGGC in the circumstances of your particular case.
+The amount you can be reimbursed is limited to the amount it would have cost NHSGGC to provide your treatment.
 The cost of ‘extras’ such as upgraded rooms, meals, TV, translation, etc., which would not be incurred in respect of treatment provided by the NHS, cannot be met.
 If your healthcare abroad is arranged through a specialist travel agency, or other third party, none of their costs can be reimbursed.
-Before making any medical or travel arrangements you will want to be sure about:
+Travel and accommodation costs are not reimbursable under the Directive.

-Specialised Services Under the Directive, prior authorisation for the reimbursement of costs by the Board is required if the treatment is included in the list of nationally funded Specialised Services.
-NHSGGC will consider carefully every application for prior authorisation or reimbursement under the Directive, or request for S2 approval, and a decision made on the individual merits of the case.
+Specialised Services Prior authorisation for the reimbursement of costs is required if the treatment is included in the list of nationally funded Specialised Services.
+NHSGGC will consider carefully every application for prior authorisation or reimbursement under the Directive and a decision made on the individual merits of the case.
 Please refer to the NHS Inform website for the reasons a Board might refuse authorisation.

 Clinical quality and insurance If you arrange your own treatment abroad it is important to understand that NHSGGC cannot vouch for the quality of overseas providers that the UK does not regulate.
 Neither S2 nor Directive authorisations will make NHSGGC liable for the clinical or criminal negligence of practitioners or clinicians in the proposed provider country.
 Any liability of the treating organisation would have to be established in accordance with the legislation of the provider state.
 You must satisfy yourself of the quality and outcomes of the service you are seeking to use, including making your own enquiries about the level of insurance held by the proposed providers and the level of any liability within the country where the treatment is to be provided.
 If you arrange and receive treatment outside of the UK you are not covered by the NHS Clinical Negligence Scheme for Trusts.
 You are advised to look into, and if available, take out insurance to cover all aspects of your journey and treatment.